how to build a low-code MVP

 • Containerization.
 No-code and low-code systems like Choreo can package your systems into portable, lightweight executables to facilitate deployment.

 • Business logic builder.
-You can outsource backend processes, build complex workflows, and adjust the business logic in your MVP with BaaS solutions like Xano and Backendless.
+You can outsource backend processes to dedicated teams, build complex workflows, and adjust the business logic in your MVP with BaaS solutions like Xano and Backendless.

 These are just some examples of how you can use low-code for your MVP.
 And now, it’s time to look into the development process.